Household Wastes

 Answer

-Why is waste segregation important at the household level?
+Why is household waste segregation important?

 Answer